stat824/stat824.github.io/src/content/theory/lasso/rates.md

-# Slow and fast rates for the lasso
+# Slow and fast rates for the Lasso

 Apart from the error in the parameter, sometimes we may also be interested in the prediction error